-At STP, we have a small number of languages we work with on a daily basis as well, so we have fewer engines to worry about than some other companies.
+At STP, we work with a small number of languages on a daily basis, so that means fewer engines to worry about than some other companies.

 If people are not happy with something, we can try to improve it – or abandon it if that doesn’t help.
 We can go back to the drawing board.